-Covid-safe Travel – Maldives Relaxes Tourist Entry Requirements
+Covid-safe Travel – Relaxation of Tourist Entry Requirements

 Covid quarantine and testing requirements for visitors to the Maldives are being relaxed to welcome holidaymakers back to the nation’s tropical shores.

 Thanks to a successful vaccine roll-out, from 20 April 2021, tourists who have themselves completed two doses of Covid-19 vaccination two weeks prior to travel will no longer be required to present a negative PCR test on arrival, wherever they choose to stay in the Maldives.
 However on 25 April government has restricted visitors from India to stay in local guesthouses.

 All visitors other than from India, will be exempt from these restrictions if travelling to an island where 60% of the population has completed two doses of a Covid-19 vaccine recognised by the World Health Organisation (WHO).

 And Ministry of Tourism is going one step further by offering tourists Covid vaccinations during their stay.
 The ministry of tourism has announced on 22 April that the tourist vaccination programme will start in the 3rd quarter of 2021.

 As of 26 April 2021, over 90% of tourism frontline workers have received their first dose of vaccine while approximately 60% of the population has received at least one dose.
 Government has secured enough doses for all residents, and full vaccination for the local population is expected to be complete by July 2021.

 Maldives has received 377,511 arrivals so far this year, with a target to welcome 1.5 million.
 Tourism officials have said the next phase will be ‘3V Tourism’ (Visit, Vaccinate, Vacation) to give holidaymakers confidence of a safe stay at the Maldives’ many resorts, guesthouses and hotels.